-Britain Brexit bound as Johnson heads for big parliamentary majority
+UK heads towards Brexit as Johnson on course for decisive win

-LONDON (Reuters) - Prime Minister Boris Johnson’s Conservative Party will win a resounding victory in Britain’s election with a parliamentary majority of 86 seats, an exit poll showed on Thursday, empowering him to deliver Brexit on Jan.
-31.
+LONDON (Reuters) - Prime Minister Boris Johnson’s Conservative Party looks set for a resounding victory in Britain’s election on Thursday, allowing him to deliver Brexit on Jan.
+31 in what would be the country’s most significant geopolitical move for 70 years.

+For Johnson, whose brief tenure in power has been marked by chaotic scenes in parliament and stark division on the streets over Britain’s tortuous departure from the European Union, the victory is vindication.

+Educated at the country’s most elite school and recognizable by his bombastic style, the 55-year-old must not only deliver Brexit but also convince Britons that the contentious divorce, which would lead to lengthy trade talks, is worth it.

+A decisive win for the Conservatives would also mean disappointment for the millions of people who voted to remain in the EU in a 2016 referendum and who dared to hope the result might be overturned thanks to gridlock in Westminster.

-The survey showed Johnson’s Conservatives would win a landslide of 368 seats, more than enough for a very comfortable majority in the 650-seat parliament and the biggest Conservative national election win since Margaret Thatcher’s 1987 triumph.
+An exit poll showed the Conservatives winning a landslide 368 seats, more than enough for a comfortable majority in the 650-seat parliament and the biggest Conservative national election win since Margaret Thatcher’s 1987 triumph.

-If the exit poll is accurate and Johnson’s bet on a snap election has paid off, he will move swiftly to ratify the Brexit deal he struck with the European Union so that the United Kingdom can leave on Jan.
-31 - 10 months later than initially planned.

 “I hope you enjoy a celebration tonight,” Johnson told supporters in an email.
 “With any luck, tomorrow we’ll be getting to work.”